-Two examples of a UIH are shown in Figure 2 - UIH (a) is generated from a sample dataset and UIH (b) is generated from a user's real dataset.
+Two examples of a UIH are shown in Fig. 2 - UIH (a) is generated from a sample dataset in Table 1 and UIH (b) is generated from a user's real dataset.
 Each node (cluster) contains a set of words.
 The root node contains all words that exist in a set of web pages.
-Each node can represent a conceptual relationship if those terms occur together at the same web page frequently, for example in Figure 2 (a), 'perceptron' and 'ann' (in italics) can be categorized as belonging to neural network algorithms, whereas 'id3' and 'c4.5' (in bold) in another node cannot.
-Words in these two nodes are mutually related to some other words such as 'machine' and 'learning'.
-This set of mutual words, 'machine' and 'learning', performs the role of connecting italicized and bold words in sibling nodes and forms the parent node.
-We illustrate this notion in the dashed box.
-In Figure 2 (b), Cluster 1 represents the homepage of Computer Science department.
+Each node can represent a conceptual relationship if those terms occur together at the same web page frequently, for example in Fig. 2 (a), 'perceptron' and 'ann' (in italics) can be categorized as belonging to neural network algorithms, whereas 'id3' and 'c4.5' (in bold) cannot.
+Words in this node (in the dashed box) are mutually related to some other words such as 'machine' and 'learning'.
+This set of mutual words, 'machine' and 'learning', performs the role of connecting italicized and bold words.
+In Fig. 2 (b), Cluster 1 represents the homepage of Computer Science department.
 Cluster 3 illustrates academic degree programs.
 Cluster 4 contains names of faculty members.
 The tree has a node with two child clusters, Cluster 6 and 7, which contains words from course titles and hence represents the concepts of different courses (in the dashed box).

-This paper focuses on devising a scoring method that receives two inputs (UIH and retrieved results) and one output (personalized ranking).
+This paper mainly focuses on devising a scoring method that receives two inputs (UIH and retrieved results) and one output (personalized ranking).
+For completeness, we next briefly describe the DHC algorithm that learns an UIH from a set of web pages (bookmarks in our experiments).